-In short – ‘Mi amor’ translates to ‘my love’ in English.
-It’s a common pet name in Latin America, which, depending on intonation and context, can be used to express a range of emotions, such as love, condescension or even disdain.
+Quick answer – ‘Mi amor’ translates to ‘my love’ in English (but it’s more similar to ‘sweetheart’ or ‘darling’).
+It’s a common pet name in Latin America, which, depending on intonation and context, can be used to express a range of emotions, such as love, condescension, or even disdain.

 Confused?
-Well, stick around to find out all there is to know about this expression!
+Well, stick around to find out exactly when and how to use ‘mi amor’ in Spanish!

 Uses / Meanings of ‘mi amor’